Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Socially Guided Continual Learning

 We studied human perceptions of a continual learning robot in the context of an object recognition task.
 In this setup, the robot learns household objects from the user (in multiple sessions) on a table-top environment, and then finds and points to the requested object on the table after learning them from the user.
 Figure \ref{fig:experimental_setup} shows the table-top experimental setup for this study.
 The simplicity of the setup and the task makes it clear what the user should do to teach the robot different objects and what the robot should do to find the learned objects during the testing phase.

 For this setup, we consider a socially guided continual learning (SGCL) system for the object recognition task, which integrates continual learning (CL) models with the robot for interactive and transparent learning from human users.
 Figure \ref{fig:sgcl_architecture} shows the SGCL system for the object recognition task.
 In this system, in each session (or increment) $t$ the user interacts with the robot through a graphical user interface (GUI) to teach the robot $L_t$ number of objects.
 The robot captures images of the $L_t$ objects and pre-processes them, getting the labels of the processed object images from the user to generate a dataset $D^t = \{x_i^t,y_i^t\}_{i=1}^{\lvert D^t \rvert }$, where $x_i^t$ is the $i$th image in the dataset with the class label $y_i^t$.
 The CL model $\mathcal{M}$ then trains on the dataset $D^t$.
 Note that unlike static CL setups (such as FSIL~\cite{Ayub_2020_CVPR_Workshops}), the number of objects per object class in a session is not fixed as it is dependent on the number of times the user teaches an object to the robot.
-Further, there can be an overlap in the object classes taught in different sessions depending on how the user labels the objects i.e. $L^j \cap L^k \neq \varnothing, \forall j\neq k$.
+Further, there can be an overlap in the object classes taught in different sessions depending on how the user labels the objects i.e. $L^j \cap L^k \neq \varnothing$, for any $j\neq k$.
 For example, the user can name two different cups in different sessions with different names, such as ``green cup'' and ``red cup'', or they can name both of the cups as ``cup''.
+Such labelling differences among users are generally considered a problem (labelling bias) when developing general-purpose ML models trained offline on large datasets.
+However, our study focuses on personalized autonomous robots that will learn continually from their individual users about objects in their unique environments.
+Therefore, we did not constrain the users to teach the robot in the exact same way.

 In the testing phase, the robot receives the request from the user through the GUI to find an object.
 The robot passes the pre-processed images to the CL model to get the predicted object labels.
 If the object is found, the robot finds the 3D location of the object on the table and points to the object using its arm.
 Note that the user has flexibility in terms of the total number of objects to be tested in an increment, as well as which objects to test (old or new objects).
 Therefore, unlike static CL setups, the test set of objects is not fixed in each session.
 Due to this flexibility in SGCL, results for CL models were quite different from the results on static datasets (see section \ref{sec:results} for details).
 It was important for us to introduce this flexibility for the user, to make the setup more similar to real-world scenarios.